Kallinge

 Kallinge is a locality situated in Ronneby Municipality, Blekinge County, Sweden with 4,561 inhabitants in 2010.
 It is an industrial and garrison town and is situated about 5 km north of Ronneby.

 The settlement grew up around an ironworks in the latter half of the 19th century.
+In early days there was a linear settlement at the east side of Ronnebyån called Kalleberga; given the name of the village, Kallinge.

 Since 1944 Kallinge has had an air force base (Blekinge Wing).
 It is also an airport for civil aircraft called Ronneby Airport.